theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/populate-drop-down-controls-in-power-apps.md

 - Populating a drop down control with SAP data returned from a function module call. <!--- The input parameter\ search filter is provided by a separate input box.  -->

-### Create a Service in yunIO
+### Setup in yunIO

 1. The example applications in this article use multiple yunIO services.
 Create the following 3 services in yunIO:
-	- Create a Table service to query data from the SAP table MAKT with the following settings:<br>
+	1. Create a Table service to query data from the SAP table MAKT with the following settings:<br>
 	Select the table fields MATNR (Material Number), SPRAS (Language Key) and MAKTX (Material Description) for output.
 Set the row limit to 100 rows. <br>
-	- Create a Table service to query data from the SAP table CSKT with the following settings:<br>
+	2. Create a Table service to query data from the SAP table CSKT with the following settings:<br>
 	Select the table fields KOSTL (Cost Center), KTEXT (General Name) and LTEXT (Description) for output.
 Set the row limit to 100 rows. <br>
-	- Create a Function Module service that calls the function SD_RFC_CUSTOMER_GET with the following settings:<br>
+	3. Create a Function Module service that calls the function SD_RFC_CUSTOMER_GET with the following settings:<br>
 	Set the input parameter NAME1 (Customer's Name) to *Supplied by caller*.
 	Select all fields in the table *CUSTOMER_T* for the output.<br>
 2. Click :yunio-run: to testrun the service in yunIO :number-1:.
 For more information, see [Documentation: Run Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).